Full day bike tour in Bangkok, Thailand

 Traditional Thai Puppet Show

-A group of Artists have taken up residence in a 200 year old traditional wooden house a the bank of Bang Luang Canal.
+A group of Artists have taken up residence in a 200 year old traditional wooden house on the banks of Khlong Bang Luang.
 Inside the Artist's House is an art gallery and gift shop.
-But most interesting of all is the performance of snippets from ancient epics by Hoon Lek puppeteers.
+But most interesting of all is the performance the Hoon Lek puppeteers.
 Combining traditional Khon dance makes for probably the most unique form of puppetry you may ever see.
-There is a performance almost every day, except when the puppet troupe is away.
+There is a performance most days, except when the puppet troupe is away.
 The modern inhabitants of the old wooden trading houses these days sell artwork and vintage crafts as well as fish food for your to feed the abundant fish in the canal.